Pat Wilson: Early years

-Little is known about Wilson's early years.
+Little is known about Pat Wilson's early years.

 She first saw Ross Wilson perform with his band The Pink Finks in about 1965, when she was sixteen.
 They met when he was working for the Department of Supply.
 In 1969, Ross left Australia for England to become a member of Procession.
 Wilson joined him there; they married and returned to Australia.

 Ross and three bandmates formed Daddy Cool in 1970 and toured Australia.
 In early 1971 they performed at the Myponga Festival in South Australia.
-Concert footage of their performance of "Eagle Rock" shows a pregnant Wilson in the front row (from 1m.43sec, right hand side of the screen).
-Both Pat (visibly pregnant) and Ross also appear in Chris Löfvén's short film Part Two - The Beginning.
+Outdoor concert footage taken at the festival was included in the music video directed by Chris Löfvén for Daddy Cool’s 1971 song "Eagle Rock".
+In this footage, a pregnant Pat Wilson can be seen briefly in the front row at the 1min 53sec mark of the music video clapping her hands.
+In addition, both Pat (still visibly pregnant) and Ross also appear in Chris Löfvén's short film Part Two - The Beginning.

 The Wilsons' son Daniel was born just as "Eagle Rock" reached No. 1 on the National singles charts.
 At about this time, Wilson started writing her column for Go-Set taking over an advice column called "Dear Lesley Pixie" and using the pen-name "Mummy Cool".
-She also appeared in a documentary about the band, singing with Rock Granite and the Profiles, a group which featured future members of Jo Jo Zep and the Falcons.
+Wilson also appeared in a documentary about the band, singing with Rock Granite and the Profiles, a group which featured future members of Jo Jo Zep and the Falcons.

-In 1975 Wilson appeared on Australian band Skyhooks' second album Ego is not a Dirty Word playing finger cymbals on the title track, "Ego is not a Dirty Word".
+In 1975, Wilson appeared on Australian band Skyhooks' second album Ego is not a Dirty Word playing finger cymbals on the title track, "Ego is not a Dirty Word".
 Ross produced the album.